Ghormeh Sabzi, Persian Herb Stew

 - Salt, black pepper, saffron, cinnamon or turmeric depending on your taste

 If you have not soaked the beans overnight, soak them in a large bowl of water for 3 hours and change the water every hour.
-Wash and pat dry your finely chopped vegetables, chop them and saute your vegetables with oil for 10 minutes on medium heat.
+Wash and pat dry your vegetables, chop them finely, and saute with oil for 10 minutes on medium heat.

 Rinse the soaked beans and add to the pot, let it get cooked for 20 minutes.
 Add the vegetables to the pot and let it cook for at least 3-4 hours.
 In the last hour, you should add the Limoo Amani (dried limes) to the pot, this prevents the lime from collapsing and would look perfect in your dish of Ghormeh Sabzi.